-The festival of Janmashtami is just around the corner and people all around the country are prepping up to welcome Lord Krishna with all the festive cheer.
-One of the most widely celebrated festivals of India, Krishna Janmashtami marks the birth of the eight avatar of Lord Vishnu - Lord Krishna - on earth.
+The festival of Janmashtami is here again and people all around the country are welcoming Lord Krishna with all the festive cheer.
+One of the most widely celebrated festivals of India, Krishna Janmashtami marks the birth of the eighth avatar of Lord Vishnu - Lord Krishna - on earth.
 The 'Janm' in Janmashtami refers to the birth of Lord Krishna.
-With much fervour and enthusiasm, people celebrate Janmashtami to welcome their beloved Nanhe Gopal, who is known to have 108 names that includes Govind, Kanhaiya, Nandlal, Brijesh, Manmohan, Balgopal, Murli Manohar and many more.
-The festival that is set to be celebrated on 30thth August 2021 is closely associated with food since Lord Krishna was said to be a true blue foodie, especially when it came to sweets.
+With much fervour and enthusiasm, people celebrate Janmashtami to welcome their beloved Nanhe Gopal, who is known to have 108 names that include Govind, Kanhaiya, Nandlal, Brijesh, Manmohan, Balgopal, Murli Manohar and many more.
+The festival that is set to be celebrated on 18th and 19th August, 2022 is closely associated with food since Lord Krishna was said to be extremely fond of eating, especially when it came to sweets.
 Have you not heard his mischievous tales of feasting on Makhan Mishri?
+It is a dish quintessential to Janmashtami celebrations!

 The 56 bhog offering is a generous offering to Krishna that consists of 56 food items, hence known as 'Chappan Bhog'.
 As history has it, the bhog consists of Lord Krishna's favourite dishes and usually includes cereal, fruits, dry fruits, sweets, drinks, namkeen and pickles.
 All of it is first offered to Krishna and then distributed between his devotees.